ancker010/mm/_posts/2021-01-12-raspberry-pi-4-docker-host-home-server-from-scratch.md

 ##### Reboot
 Let's reboot to make sure everything is working properly.

+**NOTE** From here on out, you might be presented with an error about the read-only filesystem.
+It will happen when installing packages, or editing any files that don't live on your SSH.
+In most cases you just need to run the `rw` command to remount as read-write.

 #### Install some packages
 Install a few handy packages that will make your life easier.
 ```
+rw # Make you filesystem read-write temporarily.
+apt update
 apt install ntp dc telnet screen ntpdate busybox-syslogd docker-compose
 ```
 Yes, telnet.
 The telnet client, not the server, is useful for quickly checking to see if you can access open ports on another system, or locally.
 There's probably a better tool, sue me.